yiphei/yif-AI/deep_sight_transformer/README.md

 \end{aligned}
 $$

 Note that $E$ is first detached because it is used to construct the ground truth.
-However, because the embedding weights of $E$ are not frozen and thus change, these planning context embeddings must be re-computed at every forward pass.
+However, because the embedding weights of $E$ are not frozen and thus change, the planning context embeddings must be re-computed at every forward pass.
 Perhaps calling them ground truth is a bit of a misnomer.

 Two disaffinity scores are considered.
 One is mean squared error, and the other is cosine dissimilarity.
 Cosine dissimilarity is cosine similarity normalized such that zero represents the most similarity and 1 most dissimilarity.
 So the future loss with MSE is just